PayBas/style-PBTech/README.md

 ### Support

 For more information and support, we suggest you visit
 - [PBWoW.com] (http://pbwow.com/forum/) (is down)
 - [avathar.be] (http://www.avathar.be/bbdkp/viewforum.php?f=82)

 ### Changes

+3.1.10.1 (15-12-2016)
+- style validation fix.

 3.1.10 (05-11-2016)
 - updated for phpbb 3.1.10